Sandeep3921/Quiz-Website/README.md

 # Quiz-Website
-a user friendly quiz with the help of HTML,CSS and Java Script
+a user friendly quiz with the help of HTML, CSS and Java Script